uninstallio/ios-sdk/README.md

   </array>
 ```

-You would also need to add the following device capability in the info plist file.
+You would also need to add the following device capability in the Info.plist file.

 ```
 <key>UIRequiredDeviceCapabilities</key>